THE ANNULAR ECLIPSE OF THE SUN OVER EASTER ISLAND

 REGISTRATION AND PAYMENT SCHEDULE

-- Click HERE to REGISTER.
+- Click HERE to REGISTER and make payment.
 One registration form must be submitted for each person in your party.
-ON THE REGISTRATION FORM IF YOU LIVE OUTSIDE THE USA ONLY, ENTER ANY 10 DIGIT PHONE NUMBER.

 IMPORTANT: We cannot confirm you unless the registration form AND deposit are received.